 Click to follow link

 RTOERO National has sent a strongly worded letter to the Minister of Long-Term Care (and others), expressing our deep concern regarding the tragedy taking place in LTC during the pandemic & the need for permanent change.

 Support Immediate Improvements to Long Term Care by CLICKING HERE to send your support in a personalized letter to your elected representative!

-ALL District 3 Meetings are cancelled until further notice!
+All District 3 Meetings cancelled, until further notice.

 The Authors Among Us